 You should plead NOT GUILTY at your first court appearance on a DUI.

-Use that time to get all of the discovery in your case, review it with an attorney and make a decision about your best course of action.
+You can use that time to get all of the discovery in your case, review it with an attorney, and make the decisions that are right for you.